mraaz/myG.gg/.github/ISSUE_TEMPLATE/request_game_fields.md

 Name of the game

 **Describe the fields**
-A clear and concise description of each field and examples of values for these feilds
+A clear and concise description of each field and examples of values for these fields

 **Screenshots**
 If applicable, add screenshots from the game